-This free, community open event is a celebration of Indigenous and Western science and highlights the relevance of science, technology, engineering and mathematics to our everyday lives.
+This free, community open event is a celebration of Indigenous and Western science and highlights the relevance of science, technology, engineering and mathematics (STEM) to our everyday lives.

 Where: Redfern Community Centre, 29-53 Hugo Street, Redfern, NSW, 2016

 Come along to get hands-on with a diverse range of interactive science activities accessible to all ages.
-Activities will include: Yarning with Elders on bush foods and medicines, Indigenous astronomy, the science of ochre, 3D printing workshops, maths puzzles, neural knitting, making traditional Aboriginal tools, physics activities, and much more!
+Activities will include: Yarning with Elders on bush foods and medicines, Indigenous astronomy, 3D printing workshops, maths puzzles, making Aboriginal tools, physics and chemistry activities, and much more!
 You will also meet Indigenous Elders and student leaders from the National Indigenous Science Education Program who will be assisting in demonstrating the activities.

-Check out the video of the 2016 Indigenous Science Experience:
+Check out the video of the 2018 Indigenous Science Experience: